 Furthermore, unlike traditional in-person learning methods, eLearning encourages fast learners to complete their training sooner, which, in turn, helps improve productivity and save personal time.

-In short, the long-term cost of eLearning is significantly lower as compared to in-person training because business can save money on employee and trainer travel, infrastructure and classroom maintenance, facilitators’ salaries, documentation, and paper costs. eLearning expenses are usually a one-time occurrence since the same material can be used for multiple learning sessions.
+In short, the long-term cost of eLearning is significantly lower as compared to in-person training because businesses can save money on employee and trainer travel, infrastructure and classroom maintenance, facilitators’ salaries, documentation, and paper costs. eLearning expenses are usually a one-time occurrence since the same material can be used for multiple learning sessions.

 Additionally, an increasing number of people today appreciate businesses that are seen as “green,” and eLearning may help a business to be seen in a “greener” light due to a lower carbon footprint and reduced paper waste.

 The long-term cost of in-person facilitation, especially in large-scale businesses, supersedes the initial cost of eLearning development.
-If you are thinking about incorporating eLearning practices in your training and development strategy, but are unsure of how much it will end up costing, your first step should be requesting an eLearning price quote from an eLearning vendor.
+If you are thinking about incorporating eLearning practices in your training and development strategy, but are unsure of how much it will end up costing, your first step should be requesting an eLearning price quote from a reliable eLearning company.
 Once you receive the quote, you can compare the cost of eLearning to the amount you are spending on instructor-led facilitation, and you might very well realize that you will end up saving money in the long term by switching to eLearning.